arvind-trinity/RateLimiter/README.md

   ```
   30 + 60 * (60 - 30) / 60 = 60
   ```
   5. Each time a new request comes to the web-server a query is made with the resourceId to the rate-limiter to determine whether the request is allowed or not, reate limiter responds yes/no based on the current rate.
-As part of responding this to this query rate-limiter does some book keeping.
-It checks whether the current bucket window has expired in which case it creates a new bucket and updates the old bucket to a scaled down version of the the current bucket as needed.
+As part of responding to this query rate-limiter does some book keeping.
+It checks whether the current bucket window has expired, in which case it creates a new bucket and updates the previuos bucket to a scaled down version of the the current bucket as needed.
   6. Multiple rate-limiters running on different boxes (on the application node or as a separate node) syncs to each other through a **Redis** DB layer.
   7. The service throttles responses i.e. for any given request rate the service allows no more than the allowed limit.
-For example for a resource of limit 100 rpm and a request rate of 1000 rpm the service only allows ~100 requests to pass through.
+For example for a resource of limit 100 rpm and a request rate of 1000 rpm the service only allows ~100 requests to pass through over a floating minute window.
 This is done by counting only the allowed requests.
   For example after an one hour run with a rate limit of 100 rpm and a rate of 10 rps we get the following stats:
   ```
   elapsed secs: 3600 total requests: 35869 allowed requests: 6002
+  Datastore values:
   key: limitPerWindowSize val: 100
   key: prevCount val: 100
   key: currCount val: 2
   key: windowTimeStamp val: 1561764043
   ```
-  8. **Optimization**: As we are doing point 7 we can reduce the number of DB queries in a distributed environment by making a query only when the in-memory limiter thinks the request has to be allowed, otherwise we don't have to sync because we are not going to change the count or allow the request.
+  8. **Optimization**: As we are doing point 7 we can reduce the number of DB queries in a distributed environment by making a query only when the in-memory limiter thinks the request has to be allowed, otherwise we don't have to sync because we are not going to change the count or allow the request anyways.
 We have to sync when we change time-window as well.
-This optimization will potentially reduce the service to DB traffic significantly and will be in order of limit per window rather than total requests.
+This optimization will potentially reduce the service to DB traffic significantly and will be in **order of limit per window per resource** rather than total requests per resource.

 ### TODO:
+  * Local/network interface to the service.
   * Add Architecture and design diagrams to README.
   * Multi-threading or event driven implementaion.
-  * Local/network interface to the service.
   * Multi threaded and multi-process testing.

 ## Compile and Run: